 On our road trip, we drove to the Highlands, arriving in time to prepare dinner.
 I’m still learning to enjoy cooking, but one thing is for certain: the first step of any recipe is to select a soundtrack.

-We hadn’t connected to the wifi, which, to my horror, meant that much of my music had disappeared from Spotify!
+The cottage had wifi, but I delayed setting it up to enjoy that in-the-woods feeling a bit longer.
+To my horror, this meant that much of my music had disappeared from Spotify!

 Actually, it wasn’t really there to begin with.
 All that time, I had been playing it a distance, streaming it from its cloud.